shopsys/shopsys/docs/storefront/error-handling.md

 ## Error verbosity on Storefront

 To ease the development process on Storefront, it is possible to change the error message verbosity.
+This is done by changing the environment variable `ERROR_LEVEL_DEBUGGING`, which can be one of these values:

+-   `console` - all messages are shown with their full verbosity, this includes GraphQL errors and runtime exceptions, but they are only logged in the console
-This is done by changing the environment variable, which can be one of these values: - `'devel'` - all messages are shown with their full verbosity, this includes GraphQL errors and runtime exceptions - `'user'` - messages are shown as the user would see them
+-   `toast-and-console` - all messages are shown with their full verbosity, this includes GraphQL errors and runtime exceptions, they are shown both in the console and logged as a toast message
+-   `no-debug` - messages are shown as the user would see them, so no debug in console or toasts

 Mind that this setting is independent of the node environemnt.
 This means that you can have full verbosity in a production-built application.
 Do not forget to limit the verbosity once you want to start showing your application to users.

 ### Error toasts

-If your verbosity is set to `'devel'`, the error toast messages do not close automatically, they are also not closable by just clicking anywhere on them.
+If your verbosity is set to `toast-and-console`, the error toast messages do not close automatically, they are also not closable by just clicking anywhere on them.
 This is because they contain a copy-text box with the full error message.
 You can thus easily copy the full error message in a JSON format.

 ### Exceptions

-If your verbosity is set to `'devel'`, the error page for 500 errors also shows a copy-text box with the underlying error.
+If your verbosity is set to `toast-and-console`, the error page for 500 errors also shows a copy-text box with the underlying error.
 Because of inner Next.js workings, it is impossible to provide a simple 'copy text' button, but you can still easily copy the entire error message in a JSON format.

 ## The `logException` function